22 Secrets Makeup Artists Wish They Could Tell You to Your Face

 We see all kinds of beauty

 When you sit in my chair, there is no judgment.
 I spend most of my time with clients reassuring them that it’s okay for them to be who they are.
 I see everyone’s true beauty, and I’m not focusing on your flaws.
-(To get the skin you’ve always wanted, check out the game-changing anti-aging ingredients that are rocking the skincare world.)
+To get the skin you’ve always wanted, check out the game-changing anti-aging ingredients that are rocking the skincare world.

 Don’t forget gratuity

 Makeup artists provide you with a service.
 Just like you’d tip your bartender or waiter, you should tip your makeup artist too.
 For stylists, tips should be 15 to 20 percent of the total cost of your bill.
+Check out our tipping guide on how to tip in every situation.

 Stop saying, “I’m sorry”